Cbot-XRPL/URI-Token-Remit/README.md

 ## What Does This Hook do

 The hook is installed on an account.
 The lenght of your URIs in bytes is set is set in a parameter called URIL.
 The URIs being the EXACT same lenght is key to this hooks function, more on this below.
 URI's can then be added/removed from the hook state via an invoke transactions.
 You can add the cost you want charge users to mint a uri token.
-The hook primary fuction is activated when a payment is sent to the account it is installed on. the hook will check a ruleset, mint a URI token, and send it to payees account.
+The hook primary fuction is activated when a payment is sent to the account it is installed on.
+The hook will check a ruleset, mint a URI token, and send it to payees account.
 This hooks fetures an optional lock system that allows a paskey to set to gate the HOOK ON fuctionality.
 The lock works by allowing the hook owner to set a six digit pass code.
 If the passcode is not submitted with the payment as a param present the hook will reject payments.

 ## Adding URIs

 Its key all your URIs have the same Charater counter or the hook will break.
+Test adding and minting on testnet before using this hook on mainnet.
 Xahau is very specfic about predicting sizes of data passed around.
 Its sujested your metadata files for the URIs to be available at one base URI like a folder on IPFS.
 See the example of how I achived a consitant char count accross URIS.

-ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**1**.json
+- ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**1**.json
-ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**2**.json
+- ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**2**.json
-ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**3**.json
+- ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**3**.json
-ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**4**.json
+- ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**4**.json

 ## Hook Parmeters
 To add and remove state for this hook you will use ```TTINVOKE``` transactions on the account with the parameter you intend to set.
 You can track your hook state at [XRPLWin Hook Testnet](https://xahau-testnet.xrplwin.com/):